Obviously, shitting your pants is gross.

 Then, I just got depressed.
 And we still weren't moving.
 So eventually, the only option left was acceptance.
 I'd held off as long as possible, but by this point, it wasn't really up to me anymore.
 I turned off the radio and rolled down the windows.
 There was no need for music at a time like that.
 I tried to look as placid as possible from the waist up, and even at one point made eye-contact with the driver in the car beside me, which probably would have struck me as hysterical if I hadn't been so busy hating myself.
 Without getting into too many additional details, let me just say that it took another three or four minutes for traffic to get moving, and for me to get close enough to a side-street to get off that road.
 At which point I drove home as fast as I could, hosed my clothes down in the backyard, jumped in the shower, and spent at least 20 minutes cleaning the Car2go.
 For a month I was worried that the person who drove it after me would report something I'd missed, and Car2go would call asking me to explain myself.

 I was in my early 20s when I shit my pants at Dachau Concentration Camp.

-I definitely left it longer than I should have, but when you think of Dachau, bathroom lineups aren't exactly the first things that come to mind.
+I definitely left it longer than I should have, but when you think of Dachau, bathroom lines aren't exactly the first thing that comes to mind.
 But it gets mighty busy there in the summer.
 And as I kept searching, I got more and more desperate.
-I knew I wasn't going to be able to wait in one of those lineups.
+I knew I wasn't going to be able to wait in one of those lines.
 Not without something bad happening.
 And then I'd still have to wait in line.
 So I decided to make a run for it.
 And everyone is walking around very quiet and solemn, and I'm running—not walking, running.
 I ran out the front and back toward the train station.
-It was a combination of knowing that the lineups would be shorter there, and knowing I wouldn't be able to live with myself if that were to actually happen inside the camp.
+It was a combination of knowing that the lines would be shorter there, and knowing I wouldn't be able to live with myself if that were to actually happen inside the camp.

 I really thought I could make it.
 I didn't make it.